-Recipients who are restricted to a primary Durable Medical Equipment (DME) dealer must receive all DME and prosthetic and orthotic appliances from the provider.
+Medicaid enrollees who are restricted to a primary Durable Medical Equipment (DME) dealer must receive all DME and prosthetic and orthotic appliances from the provider.

-All primary pharmacy providers must maintain a patient profile for each restricted recipient.
+All primary pharmacy providers must maintain a patient profile for each restricted Medicaid enrollee.
 The profile must contain, at a minimum, the name, and the date the drugs or supplies were dispensed.